Cockpit is the modern Linux admin interface. We release regularly. Here are the release notes from version 155.

 Improve Ctrl+W behaviour in the Terminal

 Ctrl+W is commonly being used in a Terminal shell to delete the last word, but in web browsers it closes the current window or tab.
-Cockpit now causes a confirmation dialog to pop up on Ctrl+W when the Terminal is focussed to avoid accidental closing.
+Cockpit now causes a confirmation dialog to pop up on Ctrl+W when the Terminal is focused to avoid accidental closing.

 Support the upcoming OpenShift 3.7 release